codemagic-ci-cd/codemagic-docs/content/flutter-code-signing/ios-code-signing.md

 The Apple Developer Portal integration can be enabled in **User settings > Integrations** for personal projects and in **Team settings > Team integrations** for projects shared in the team (if you're the team owner).
 This allows you to conveniently use the same credentials for automatic code signing across different apps and workflows.

 {{<notebox >}}
-Note that users who had previously set up the session-based integration have been automatically migrated to use the API-key based setup.
+**Note:** The users who had previously set up the session-based integration have been automatically migrated to use the API-key based setup.
 {{</notebox>}}

 1. In the list of available integrations, click the **Connect** button for **Developer Portal**.